 The GE B32-8 (also referred to as an 8-32B) marked the start of a new line of locomotives for the builder.
 The new line did feature some improved mechanics and components but mostly its upgrades were of the unseen variety, such as computer systems and microprocessors.
 Unfortunately, GE's early "Dash 8" models sold very poorly as it was not until the C40-8 and C40-8W models did the series really take off, and continued with the phenomenally successful "Dash 9" series.
-Today, you can still find a few of this standard cab design in use on Norfolk Southern, which interestingly purchased most of the units built.
+Today, you can still find a few examples of this standard cab design in use on Norfolk Southern, although the railroad is in the process of siphoning off its fleet (they could also possibly enter the Class I's rebuild program given NS's propensity in recent years to upgrade older locomotives rather than purchase new).
 Additionally, Amtrak continues to operate a small fleet of wide cab variants of the locomotive.
-In any event, considering that the model is still relatively new none are yet preserved in museums or at tourist railroads.

 The GE B32-8 saw a bit of change to the builder's carbody designs.
 While the boxy look remained the "Dash 8s" saw sharper lines to the cab and rear flared radiator (which now looks very much like a wing), doing away with the more beveled look of the "Dash 7" and Universal series.
+The reasons for such likely had to do with improved visibility as the "Dash 8's" featured a taller cab and wider windows, improving sight lines for the crew.
+These standard cabs were soon to become a thing of the past; while later "Dash 9's" also offered the option (Norfolk Southern was a major proponent), federal regulations required all new locomotives be equipped with wide cabs by the latter 1990's.
 The "Dash 8s" also have slightly longer nose than earlier models.
-Perhaps the most noticeable exterior difference with the locomotive (and all "Dash 8s") was the, roughly 10-foot "bulge" directly behind the cab that gave the roof-line a very irregular shape.
+Perhaps the most noticeable exterior difference (and all "Dash 8s") was the, roughly 10-foot "bulge" directly behind the cab that gave the roof-line a very irregular shape.
 This new featured simply housed the dynamic brakes.

 The GE B32-8 held the same meaning behind its designation as earlier models.
 For instance, the "B" referred to the unit having a B-B truck setup (two axles per truck) while the "32" referred to it having 3,200 horsepower (although it was officially listed as only having 3,150 horsepower).
 The "8" reference simply meant it was a model of GE's "Dash 8" series.
 Using General Electric's then lastest traction motor, the model 752AF, the very light B32-8 (just 131.45 tons) could produce tractive effort ratings of 65,275 pounds starting and 64,700 pounds continuous.
 Part of the reason for the unit's lackluster success was likely due to its four-axle design, as by 1984, when the model debuted, railroads were shying away from such setups for main line freight locomotives instead opting for six-axles which allowed for better tractive effort and distribution of weight (thus allowing for decreased track wear).